berea-college-csc236/berea-college-csc236.github.io/index.md

 - Possible quiz
 - Questions on [L0: ASCII-Art](https://docs.google.com/document/d/14j_z0Q-HcVHP9KLok0PGk6o7U3wKpC7BN_tygccKfK8) which is due Friday.
 (Hints on escaping backslashes and quotes.)
 - show primer on branches in Github
-- Complete [Teamwork T02: Collaboration via Branches](https://docs.google.com/document/d/1fB24sIofHbsWZ2xJAQzCJ_RoIkfUhXZWYb0XJSjhAKQ) with a partner in class.
+- Complete and submit the link for [Teamwork T02: Collaboration via Branches](https://docs.google.com/document/d/1fB24sIofHbsWZ2xJAQzCJ_RoIkfUhXZWYb0XJSjhAKQ) with a partner in class.

 ### Day 3: Outside of class